Employee Value Propositions (EVPs)

 Flexible Work Arrangements

 This can also help attract and retain top talent, especially experienced people who prioritize work-life balance.
-Flexible work arrangements can also be beneficial for employees with disabilities or health issues, allowing them to work in a way that best suits their needs, promoting a diverse and inclusive workplace that values individual needs and differences.
+Flexible work arrangements can also benefit employees with disabilities or health issues, allowing them to work in a way that best suits their needs and promoting a diverse and inclusive workplace that values individual needs and differences.

 Career Development Opportunities